krohrbaugh/rack-pygmoku/README.markdown

 First, of course, install the gem.

-Currently, `rack-pygmoku` only support Markdown-style code blocks, like
+Currently, `rack-pygmoku` only supports Markdown-style code blocks, like
 so:

     <pre data-lang='ruby'>